[UPDATE: DISCLOSURE: Cards from our partners are mentioned below.]

 When you sign up for the Chase Freedom card, you will receive a bonus of $150 after spending $500 within the first three months.
 You will earn another $25 when you add an authorized user and they make a purchase in the first three months.
 This card offers an introductory 0% APR on purchases and balance transfers for 15 months.
 After that, the variable APR is 15.99% to 24.74%.
 This card has no annual fee.

 The Citi Double Cash card is a favorite for anyone who likes cash back cards.
 With this one, you will have the opportunity to earn 2% cash back on every purchase, including restaurants.
 You will receive 1% when you make a purchase, and another 1% when you pay it off.
-There is no signup bonus, but it does have an attractive balance transfer offer: 0% APR for 18 months.
-After that, the variable APR will be 14.49% to 24.49%.
-This card has no annual fee.
+There is no signup bonus, but it does have an attractive balance transfer offer: Intro: 0%* for 18 months on Balance Transfers*.
+After that, the variable APR will be 14.49% - 24.49%* (Variable).
+This card has $0* annual fee.

 At publishing time, the Chase Sapphire Preferred, Capital One Venture Rewards, Chase Freedom, Chase Sapphire Preferred and Citi Double Cash credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, these relationships do not result in any preferential editorial treatment.
 This content is not provided by the card issuers.
 Any opinions expressed are those of Credit.com alone, and have not been reviewed, approved or otherwise endorsed by the issuers.